sharmainec/tp/docs/UserGuide.md

 Format: `export CSV_FILE_NAME`

-* Provides a file name with a **.csv extension** in which the flashcards will be stored and exported.
+* Produces a file with a **.csv extension** in which the flashcards will be stored and exported.
 * If you want to export to a file that already exists in the *data* folder, ensure it is not opened elsewhere.
 * If you are exporting to a new file, the file will be added to the *data* folder (located in the same folder as the *lingogo.jar* file).
 * The CSV file will have **3 column headers** in this order from left to right: